 The 5 Most Common Causes of Top of Foot Pain When Running

 Anatomy 101

-Get this: The human foot is made up of 26 bones, 33 joints, and over 100 muscles, ligaments, and tendons.
-Yes, what a remarkable piece of anatomical artwork.
+The human foot is a complex set of 26 bones, 33 joints, and more than 100 muscles, ligaments, and tendons.

+The 5 Most Common Causes of Top of Foot Pain When Running